Nanophotonics

 Plasmonics

 Cathodoluminescence (CL) is a natural technique for plasmonic investigations for myriad reasons.
 Plasmons can be stimulated through interaction with photons (as in a photoluminescence (PL) experiment) or energetic electrons of an electron microscope.
-The electron beam probe size used in CL microscopy is on the order of a few nanometers, thus providing much a higher spatial resolution than PL while also generating other signals to determine sample size, shape, structure, and composition.
+The electron beam probe size used in CL microscopy is on the order of a few nanometers, thus providing much higher spatial resolution than PL and generating other signals to determine sample size, shape, structure, and composition.
 Furthermore, the energetic electron probe can be considered a broadband excitation source whereby the plasmonic modes excited do not rely on the wavelength (energy), direction, or polarization specificity of the excitation source.
 CL output data would not contain influence from the excitation source as it may in a PL experiment.

 Angle-resolved CL (ARCL) emission patterns were recorded from each tip of the nanostar (e.g., each resonance node).
-The difference in emission patterns from each resonance mode is displayed in (c) highlighting distinct emission patterns associated with each mode.
+The difference in emission patterns from each resonance mode is displayed in (c), highlighting distinct emission patterns associated with each mode.

 Experimental briefs and application notes